 - Set OKRs

-Grab a piece of paper and write down each of your goals.
-Committing your objectives to paper means they’re real and in front of you – you’re turning abstract ideas in your head into actual words.
-Sometimes, that’s enough to motivate and excite you.
-Plus, your written goals can remind you what you want to accomplish and keep you focused on where you’re heading.
+Write down each of your goals.
+Committing your objectives means they’re real and in front of you – you’re turning abstract ideas in your head into actual words.
+Using a tool like Fellow will allow teams to have access to private streams in which goals and personal ideas can be safely documented.

 2Share your goals